 The Olga Masters Short Story Award is a competition celebrating the life and writings of Olga Masters (1919-1986), Australian journalist and author.
 Olga was born on the Far South Coast of NSW, and lived there, in Pambula then Cobargo, until the age of 18.
 Much of her fiction is coloured by her experiences in this region.

-The winning story will be published in Island magazine.
+The winners will be announced in the first week of December and the winning story will be published in Island magazine.

 This year’s judges are:

 - Geordie Williamson, publisher of the Picador imprint

 - D’Arcy Randall, long-time editor of Olga Masters’ work